 Example

 If the place value mat for subtraction is used, some students tend to represent both terms.
-The subtraction is then performed by comparison.
+The subtraction is then performed by comparison to find the difference between the two terms.

 Example